Bounce Processor Concepts

 SimpleMH Requirements

-based on the configuration of the Mail Class.
+• the length of the Mail Class name

 Raw Injection Requirements